hyprwm/hyprland-wiki/pages/Useful Utilities/Clipboard-Managers.md

 in the clipboard after the application is closed.
 [Github](https://github.com/Linus789/wl-clip-persist)

 `clipse` - Utilizes Wayland with `wl-clipboard` support and runs from a single binary.
-Stores text and images indefinitely, accessible via a nice TUI that can be bound to floating window in your Hyprland config.
+Stores text and images indefinitely, accessible via a nice TUI that can be bound to a floating window in your Hyprland config.
 Allows custom themes, image/text previews, multi-select, pinned items and more.
 [GitHub](https://github.com/savedra1/clipse)

 ## copyq